 Vineyard blocks of this nature are becoming increasingly hard to find as with vines this old, the production of fruit is low and many times not economically feasible to continue to grow.
-GJW is fortunate to work with a grower who honors and supports the farming of this historical block of vines and we are proud to offer an extraordinary wine at an extraordinary value because of it.
+Gregory James Wines is fortunate to work with a grower who honors and supports the farming of this historical block of vines.